mitchhs12/Cryptorisk/README.md

-# A PVP version of the popular game Risk: Global Domination written in Solidity.
+# A Solidity version of the popular game Risk: Global Domination.